 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
-EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
-Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
+Patient Platform Limited has used all reasonable care in compiling the information but makes no warranty as to its accuracy.
+Consult a doctor or other healthcare professional for diagnosis and treatment of medical conditions.
 For details see our conditions.